kazurayam/VisualInspectionInKatalonStudio_Reborn/README.md

 ----

-How can I select pairs of materials to compare?
+How can I select materials amongst many appropriately and make pairs to compare?

 Well, it is difficult to explain.
 I wonder if I could describe it in English, but let me try.